 What we don’t: Not well suited for particularly wet climates.

 California-based 686 has a strong foothold in the snowboard jacket market, consistently hitting an excellent balance of price, performance, and styling.
-At the budget end is their women’s-specific Athena, which offers a basic but well-rounded feature set, a nice array of color options, and a cozy interior, all for an affordable $200.
-Starting with warmth, the jacket is moderately insulated with 80-gram synthetic in the body and a less bulky 60-gram in the arms (an even lighter 40g is used in the hood).
-Another nice touch is the jacket’s generous storage layout—a common area that brands cut back on to save manufacturing costs.
-The Athena boasts a dedicated pass pocket on the sleeve (perfect for RFID cards), an interior phone pocket, a drop-in mesh pocket for goggles or gloves, and even a zippered chest pocket along the exterior that has a key clip.
+At the budget end is their women’s-specific Athena, which offers a basic but well-rounded feature set, a nice array of color options, and a cozy interior—all for an affordable $200.
+In terms of warmth, the jacket is moderately insulated with 80-gram (g) synthetic in the body and a less bulky 60g in the arms (an even lighter 40g is used in the hood).
+Another nice touch is the jacket’s generous storage layout—a common area that brands cut back on to save manufacturing costs: The Athena boasts a dedicated pass pocket on the sleeve (perfect for RFID cards), an interior phone pocket, a drop-in mesh pocket for goggles or gloves, and a key clip-equipped external chest pocket.
 Tack on pit zips and a powder skirt, and the Athena checks a whole lot of boxes for resort days.

 Best Technical Shell for Snowboarding